vsouza/awesome-ios/README.md

 * [WAMapping](https://github.com/Wasappli/WAMapping) - A library to turn dictionary into object and vice versa for iOS.
 Designed for speed!
 * [json-swift](https://github.com/owensd/json-swift) - A basic library for working with JSON in Swift.
 * [Himotoki](https://github.com/ikesyo/Himotoki) - A type-safe JSON decoding library purely written in Swift.
+* [PMHTTP](https://github.com/postmates/PMHTTP) - Swift/Obj-C HTTP framework with a focus on REST and JSON.

 #### XML & HTML
 * [AEXML](https://github.com/tadija/AEXML) - Simple and lightweight XML parser written in Swift.